Manaus & the Teatro Amazonas Opera House

 Visit the Municipal Market, where the local guide teaches you how to discern the best local fish, fruits and medicinal herbs.
 Drive by the Customs House, prefabricated in Liverpool and shipped to Manaus a hundred years ago, and watch for the cathedral.
 The Palacio Rio Negro was the private residence of a German rubber baron and, later, the Governor’s office.

-The highlight of your tour will be a visit to the city’s most famous landmark—the lavish pink and white Teatro Amazonas Opera House.
-Built in 1896, this marvel of architecture features a dome of 36,000 vitrified ceramic tiles imported from Europe, set in a mosaic of the colors of the Brazilian flag.
+The highlight of your tour will be a visit to the city’s most famous landmark -- the lavish pink and white Teatro Amazonas Opera House.
+Built in 1896, this architectural marvel features a dome of 36,000 vitrified ceramic tiles imported from Europe, set in a mosaic of the colors of the Brazilian flag.
 The amazing painting that graces the inside of the dome is a recreation of the view you would have if you stood under the Eiffel Tower and looked up.
 The dazzling auditorium boasts perfect acoustics, and performances here range from single guitar concerts to entire ballet companies and philharmonic orchestras.
-As stunning as the building is, perhaps its most extraordinary element is the fact that it is located in the heart of the Amazon jungle, in the city of Manaus—a testament to the dazzling affluence that accompanied the rubber boom of 1896.
+As stunning as the building is, perhaps its most extraordinary element is the fact that it is located in the heart of the Amazon jungle, in the city of Manaus -- a testament to the dazzling affluence that accompanied the rubber boom of 1896.

 On the way back to the ship you will pass the Prosamin District, built to improve housing for those who live along the rivers.
 This means better living conditions, health and sanitation, social programs, and environmental awareness.